shaunlebron/how-we-made-a-game/tutorial.md

 separate tutorial level, a sort of isolated environment for spelling out exactly how the mechanics work.

-## One step at time
+## Focusing

 The tutorial is composed of four small tests.
 Each will repeat with an audiovisual notification on what went wrong if the player failed.
 The arena is designed to be colorless and minimal so that all attention is focused on the pterodactyls flying at you.

 ### Hit Flaplings Twice